Who's Behind Listverse?

 Top 10 Significant Numbers in Biblical Numerology

-Biblia Sacra – the Holy Bible – is the most widely read book in the world.
-It is a source of inspiration to many and – more curiously – a source of divination and secret codes.
-This list looks at ten significant numbers in the Bible – numbers that pop up time and again.
-Many people take this with a grain of salt but many others consider it to be very important and believe that the study of these numbers can unlock knowledge of the future.
+The Biblia Sacra, the Holy Bible, is the most widely read book in the world.
+It is a source of inspiration to many and—more curiously—a source of divination and secret codes.
+This list looks at ten significant numbers in the Bible, numbers that pop up time and again.
+Many people take this with a grain of salt, but many others consider it very important and believe that the study of these numbers can unlock knowledge of the future.
 Interesting.

-No surprise, but 1 is obviously used throughout the Bible to indicate one thing only, God Himself.
+No surprise, but one (1) is obviously used throughout the Bible to indicate one thing only, God Himself.
 “The one true God.”
-The number 1 Commandment is “Thou shalt have no other gods besides me.”
+The 1st Commandment is “Thou shalt have no other gods besides me.”
 Deuteronomy 6:4: “Hear, O Israel: the Lord our God, the Lord is one.”
 This was to remind the Jews of the time not to worship multiple gods like all those civilizations around them.
-1 is enough.
-Numerology seems to be more than just coincidence when we consider the chapter and verse, 6:4.
-6 plus 4 equals 10 (see #5).
+One is enough.
+Numerology seems to be more than just coincidence when considering the chapter and verse 6:4 as 6 + 4 = 10 (see #5).

-Just as God is 1, so Satan is 1 single entity by himself until the last book.
-Whenever someone is alone in the wilderness, whether it is Moses, or Elijah, or Jesus, they are not really alone, but are, in fact, never closer to the one, true God than at that moment.
+Just as God is one, so also is Satan a single (one) entity by himself until the last book.
+Whenever someone is alone in the wilderness, whether it is Moses, or Elijah, or Jesus, they are not really alone but are, in fact, never closer to the one true God than at that moment.
 Jesus is abandoned in the end and left all alone, and he says as much to his Disciples, then reminds them that he will not be alone, but the Father will be with him.

-Moses was 40 days on Mount Sinai receiving God’s Law, another 40 days on the mountain after the golden calf sin.
-Elijah, some 300 years later, spent 40 days on the same mountain worshiping God.
+Moses spent 40 days on Mount Sinai receiving God’s Law, another 40 days on the mountain after the golden calf sin.
+Elijah, some 300 years later, spent 40 days on the same mountain worshipping God.

-There are tons of references to “40 days and 40 nights” throughout the Bible.
-The most notable are the 40 days and nights of rainfall that caused the Flood of Noah.
+There are many references to “40 days and 40 nights” throughout the Bible.
+The most notable are the 40 days and nights of rainfall that caused the Great Flood (for Noah’s Ark).
 During this time, the whole world flooded to a depth of some 15 feet above the tallest mountains.
 It took 375 days for the water to recede.

-It was about 40 years from Jesus’ Ascension to the destruction of Jerusalem, in 70 AD, by the Romans.
+It was about 40 years from Jesus’s Ascension to the destruction of Jerusalem, in 70 AD, by the Romans.

 In the original Koine Greek, as recorded in the Codices Sinaiticus and Vaticanus, the oldest complete manuscripts of the New Testament (c.
-200-250 AD), Jesus utters the word “fulfill” in some variation or other, precisely 40 times throughout the Gospels.
+AD 200-250), Jesus utters the word “fulfill” in some variation or other, precisely 40 times throughout the Gospels.

 The most obvious example of 12 are the 12 tribes of Israel, mentioned many times throughout the Bible.
 Revelation incorporates multiple uses of 12.
 After the Tribulation begins, Christians will have already been Raptured to Heaven to spare them the horrors.
-144,000 people, 12,000 from each tribe of Israel, will be converted to Christianity and die as martyrs under the reign of the Antichrist.
+There will be 144,000 people, 12,000 from each tribe of Israel, converted to Christianity who will die as martyrs under the reign of the Antichrist.
 The New Jerusalem, the city of Heaven, is described as having walls 144 cubits thick, symbolic of the 12 tribes and the 12 Apostles.

 Daniel is also concerned with the time of the end, and Daniel has 12 chapters.
 Daniel 12:12 states, “Blessed is the one who waits for and reaches the end of the 1,335 days.”
-1 plus 3 plus 3 plus 5 equals 12.
+Note that 1 + 3 + 3 +5 = 12!

 When Jesus feeds the 5,000, his Disciples pick up 12 basketfuls of leftovers afterward.

-12 has much in common with 4, 3, and 10.
+The number 4 has much in common with 3, 10, and 12.
 They all indicate completion of some sort.

-Of the 12 tribes of Israel, Jesus’ lineage is traced back to Judah, the fourth tribe.
-There are 4 major writing prophets, Isaiah, Jeremiah, Ezekiel, and Daniel.
-There are 12 minor writing prophets (see #7), or 4 times 3: thus three different ways to indicate the totality of the Old Testament’s prophecies.
+Of the 12 tribes of Israel, Jesus’s lineage is traced back to Judah, the fourth tribe.
+There are 4 major writing prophets: Isaiah, Jeremiah, Ezekiel, and Daniel.
+There are 12 minor writing prophets (see #7), or 4 times 3, thus three different ways to indicate the totality of the Old Testament’s prophecies.

 There are 4 horsemen of the Apocalypse.
 There are 4 angels standing ready at the 4 corners of Earth.

 The instances in which 10 shows up are too numerous to list.
-Aside from the Ten Commandments, there are a total of 603 other commandments, for a total of 613.
-6 plus 1 plus 3 equals 10.
-10 is a psychologically satisfying number.
+Aside from the Ten Commandments, there are 603 other commandments, for a total of 613—6 + 1 + 3 = 10.
+The number 10 is psychologically satisfying.
 We don’t care as much for top 9 lists as we do for top 10 lists.
 We have 10 appendages on the ends of our hands and feet.
 So it is natural for 10 to be an important number throughout the Bible.
 It indicates completion, just as 4, 12, 3, and 40.

 Noah was the 10th patriarch before the Flood.